 What to look for when shopping for golf sunglasses

 Looking to up your golf game?
 Don’t expect to do so with any old sunglasses.
 Look for something that not only blocks glare but also sharpens vision — specifically to help you see that little white ball you just whacked across the tricky textures of the green.
 And don’t forget about UV protection.

-You also want sunglasses that fit securely, don’t shift with your swing, block the wind and protect your eyes from the sand you kick up in the pit every now and then.
-Sounds like a lot to ask.
+You also want sunglasses that fit securely, don’t shift with your swing, block the wind and protect your eyes from any sand you may kick up in the pit.

 Luckily, eyewear manufacturers have been perfecting their own game, applying scientific analysis to materials and design aimed specifically at golfers.

 SEE RELATED: Sports sunglasses control light, boost performance

 The best shades to sharpen your golf game in 2023 and the golfers who love them

 If you follow the sport, you’ve seen your favorite players show up on the course in all manner of sporty sunglasses.
 So, just what are the top-ranked golfers wearing to make those awesome shots?

 Oakley sunglasses, designed specifically for golfers, have gained favor with some of the most visible golfers on the planet.
 In the process, the golfers’ Oakley sunglasses have helped put the brand on the map with golfers and their fans.

 Ranked among the top 50 golfers in the world, Justin Rose wore his Oakley Mercenary shades to the 149th Open Championship in 2021.
 Oakley’s Mercenary sunglasses feature a lightweight, minimalist frame, plus a larger lens for better protection.